claremacrae/ApprovalTests.cpp.CMakeSamples/vcpkg_cmake/mdsource/README.source.md

 include: vcpkg_cmake

-The vcpkg.json file is:
+The vcpkg.json manifest file, which states dependencies, is:

 include: inc_vcpkg_cmake_vcpkg

-The top-level CMakeLists.txt file is:
+The top-level CMakeLists.txt file, which clones and builds vcpkg, is:

 include: inc_vcpkg_cmake_cmakelists